 Data Model

 This chapter shall collect the various data-types we need to represent in the response.
-We need to provide for the variety/diversity of data, but at the same time prevent proliferation, i.e .we have to think of minimizing the number of types, providing a few generic ones but each optionally subtypable on demand.
+We need to provide for the variety/diversity of data, but at the same time prevent proliferation, i.e .we have to think of minimizing the number of types, providing a few generic ones but each optionally sub-typable on demand.

 The definition of data-types and their expression in the result format is also related to the use of the data at the client for display (see Appendix H Remarks on GUI) .